99.9%

 parade of convertibles carrying the 2025 Red

 Birds and coaches onto the field.
+Thursday afternoon will be the

 twentieth opening day at Busch Stadium III.